dicebear/dicebear/apps/docs/pages/create-styles/edit-a-style/index.md

 that still keep their animation as raw CSS in a `<style>` element arrive as a still avatar instead, since Figma has no place for CSS.

+The opacity of a layer is what the still avatar shows, the keyframes only say how it moves.
+A part that fades in from nothing keeps its layer opacity at 100 percent.
+A part that should show only while the animation plays sits at 0
+percent: invisible on the canvas, but listed in the layers panel and exported with its animation.

 :::

 ## Step 5